aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 }
 ```

 There are four parts to the `for` loop: initialization, pretest condition, post-execute, and the loop body.
 When a `for` loop is encountered, the initialization code is executed first, followed by the pretest condition.
-If the pretest condition evaluates to `true`, then the body of loop will be executed, and then the post-execute code is run.
+If the pretest condition evaluates to `true`, then the body of the loop will be executed, and then the post-execute code is run.

-> Note that: using `var` statement in the initialization part will create a functional-level variable, which does not belong to a block scope.
+> Note that: using `var` statement in the initialization part will create a functional-level variable, which does not belong to block scope.
 It means that, after the loop finishes, this variable can still be accessed inside the same function.

 The second type is the `while` loop: